provallo/docs/README.md

+# Introduction

-ProVallo Core is an extensible headless application written in PHP and at itself the base application of the ProVallo CMS.
+ProVallo Core is an extensible headless application written in PHP and at itself the base of the ProVallo CMS.

 Basically it brings a PHP Framework called Favez with a simple plugin system, automated database migrations, http-cache and rest api.
 A small core to built everything you want.